root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 ### TROOT - entry point to ROOT

 The [TROOT](https://root.cern/doc/master/classTROOT.html) object is the entry point to the ROOT system.
 The single instance of `TROOT` is accessible via the global variable `gROOT` (→ see [gROOT](#groot)).
 Using the `gROOT` variable, you have access to basically every object created in a ROOT based program.
 The `TROOT` object is a container of several lists pointing to the main ROOT objects.

+## Understanding ROOT's class structure

+ROOT provides a set of tools to help you understand the existing class structure, the data structure in memory, and the structure of files.

+- [TFile::ls](https://root.cern/doc/master/classTFile.html#a0b6ce84d5fecb4d34fc4fa38824320c2): Lists objects in a file or directory.
+	- `list->ls()`: Lists objects in a collection pointed by list.
+	- `list->Dump()`: Dumps all objects in a collection pointed by list.

+- [TFile::Map](https://root.cern/doc/master/classTFile.html#aa096e9759947ec077bbdba0663d3a223): Lists the contents of a file sequentially.
+One line is printed for every record written to the file with the following information:
+	- Date/Time when the object was written.
+	- Position of the object (starting byte number).
+	- Number of bytes occupied by the object.
+	- Object class name.
+	- Compression factor (if the file is compressed).

+- [TClass::Draw](https://root.cern/doc/master/classTClass.html#ac11f715e58e6d0c360f4c80577a5484a): Draws the detailed class inheritance structure.
+All ROOT classes are documented with their associated inheritance tree.
+This tree can be generated interactively with `object->DrawClass()` or by selecting `DrawClass` item when right-clicking an object in a canvas.

+- [TObject::Inspect](https://root.cern/doc/master/classTObject.html#a09f1614be7c5b3c35770529cc151449d) Dumps the contents of this object in a graphics canvas.
+A table is displayed where, for each data member, its name, current value and its title are given.
+If a data member is a pointer to another object, one can click on the pointer and, in turn, inspect the pointed object,etc.

+- [TObject::Dump](https://root.cern/doc/master/classTObject.html#a2a79fcd627629cb2b19d54bf6a6935db): Same as `TObject::Inspect`, except that the output is on stdout.
+An object dump can be written to a file.

+- ROOT object browser ([TBrowser](https://root.cern/doc/master/classTBrowser.html)): Allows you to browse collections, such as the list of classes, geometries, files and [TTrees](https://root.cern/doc/master/classTTree.html).

 ## Machine independent data types